M Search · Compensation Intelligence Report

 $400K+

-Minimum OTE expectation for qualified VP Sales candidates in OCFO software — growth-stage mandates
+Minimum realistic OTE for a qualified VP Sales candidate in OCFO software at a growth-stage company

 M Search screen data · 200+ VP-level screens